tkareine/tweetwine/README.md

 ## DESCRIPTION

-Tweetwine supports showing the home timeline of the authenticated user, the latest statuses of friends and followers, and the latest statuses that mention the user.
-If that's not enough, statuses can be searched with arbitrary terms.
-In addition, new statuses can be sent.
+Tweetwine shows the home timeline of the authenticated user, the latest tweets of friends and followers, and the latest tweets that mention the user.
+If that's not enough, you can search statuses with arbitrary terms.
+In addition, you can send new tweets with it.

 Features: